yohannesHL/kafka-public-transport-optimization/README.md

 ### Running the Simulation

-There are two pieces to the simulation, the `producer` and `consumer`.
+There are four pieces to the simulation: the `producer` service, `consumer` service/app, `faust` and `KSQL` stream processing apps.
 Open a terminal window for each of the following components and run them at the same time:

 #### 1. The `producer`: